 Snowfall amounts of 15 to 30 cm are forecast for western Northumberland County, with locally higher amounts possible.
 Visibility will be near zero at times in blowing snow as winds gust to 50 km/h.

-Southern Peterborough County and southern Kawarthas Lakes can expect to see 10 to 20 cm, with locally higher amounts possible and reduced visibility in heavy snow and local blowing snow.
+Southern Peterborough County and southern Kawarthas Lakes can expect to see 10 to 20 cm.
+Easterly winds gusting 40 to 50 km/h may result in local blowing snow, particularly for exposed areas.

 Travel may be hazardous.
 Prepare for quickly changing and deteriorating travel conditions and allow extra time for travel.